Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: LECI implementation details

 \subsection{The architecture of subgraph selector}

 The architecture of our subgraph selector, as illustrated in Fig.~\ref{fig:subgraph selector}, is based on the work of~\citet{miao2022interpretable} and uses edges to select subgraphs.
 The input graph $G$ is passed through a general GNN to obtain the hidden representations of its nodes.
 These representations are then transformed into edge embeddings, where each edge embedding is the concatenation of the corresponding node representations.
 To obtain the edge probability mask, we use a multi-layer perceptron (MLP) and a sigmoid function to estimate the sampling probability of each edge.
 With these sampling probabilities, we obtain the sampled adjacency matrix $\hat{A}_C$, where we apply the Gumbel-sigmoid~\cite{jang2016categorical} technique to make the network differentiable.
 Finally, the subgraph selector outputs the selected subgraph $\hat{G}_C$ composed of $\hat{A}_C$ and the corresponding remaining nodes.
-Practically, the $\hat{G}_C$ composes all nodes but edges weights are assigned as $\hat{A}_C$, which is the typical edge representation of subgraphs.
+Practically, the $\hat{G}_C$ composes all nodes but edge weights are assigned as $\hat{A}_C$, which is the typical edge representation of subgraphs.
+Note that to avoid trapping into local minimums caused by artifacts in synthetic datasets, we apply temperature annealing from 10 to 0.1 for Gumbel-sigmoid.